-One of those mysterious dog behaviors that pet parents wonder about is eating grass.
-Lots of dogs do it… but why?
-Are they sick?
-Hungry?
-Bored?
+One of those mysterious dog behaviors that pet parents wonder about is, why does my dog eat grass?
+Are they Sick, Hungry or Bored?
 And more importantly, is it a good thing, or could it be harmful?

 Veterinarians, Nutritionists, and even Behaviorists have weighed in on the subject.
 Here are a few theories on why dogs eat grass.

 Dogs will eat indigestible substances when they suffer from poor nutrition.

 Dogs are craving more greens in their diet.

 Eating grass might be an instinctual behavior.
 (In the wild, Canines would hunt for prey animals like Rabbits and eat the contents of the stomach which contained grass and other greens)

 Dogs eat grass when they feel sick to help them regurgitate.

 But while many experts perceive eating grass as harmless, what’s added to grass can be downright toxic or dangerous!